-All of this sounds dreadfully technical and specific, but I promise it’s not that hard.
+All of this might sound dreadfully technical and specific, but I promise it’s not that hard.
 It’s actually easy to make a container that is pretty as well as functional!
 Read on to see what I mean.

 Fall Container Idea #1: Insect-repelling Container